KaiYan289/RLpapersnote/README.md

 * *Importance Weighted Transfer of Samples in Reinforcement Learning* ICML 18'

 * *PARROT: DATA-DRIVEN BEHAVIORAL PRIORS FOR REINFORCEMENT LEARNING* See below "state-conditioned" section.

-* *Skill-based Meta-Reinforcement Learning (SIMPL)* (ICLR 22' Spotlight)

-Another following work of SPiRL, also done by Karl Pertsch's team in USC.
-They inherit the skill extraction module of SPiRL; the difference is that, after extracting skills with SPiRL, they try to learn a task encoder with meta-task information, and use both the output of this encoder as well as the "prior" in SPiRL to train a high-level policy (which outputs skill z) for a particular task with the policy decoder in SPiRL frozen; then, for the transfered task, they freeze both task-encoder and skill-decoder, and fine-tune high-level policy.

-Step 1: SPiRL, skill encoder, skill decoder and prior that mimics skill encoder Step 2: high-level policy with task-encoder and prior's input as the input and output z to skill decoder.
-The skill decoder is frozen.
-Step 3: fine-tune high-level policy with task-encoder and skill-decoder frozen.

-* *Demonstration-Guided Reinforcement Learning with Learned Skills* (SKILD)

-The following work of SPiRL.
-It assumes that there are two sets of demonstrations: task-specific, which is the particular downstream's task's demonstration; and task-agnostic, which is related but not the particular downstream task's demonstration.
-It trains two set of priors using SPiRL and use a discriminator to combine them.

-* *Hierarchical Few-Shot Imitation with Skill Transition Models* (2021)

-This paper addresses the few-shot imitation learning problem by proposing a novel architecture called FIST.
-They first train a VAE to extract skills in the latent space, with LSTM as encoder and MLP as decoder; then they train a skill posterior that takes states in the first and the last step as input and minimizes the KL divergence between this prior and the encoder. (**Note this is a common architecture; the difference between this and SKILD is that they additionally take the last step's state as input in the posterior.
-But this is a core difference, as, quote, "conditioning on future will make it more informative."**) Also, they did not use two sets of models; they instead fine-tune the whole model learned on task-agnostic dataset with task-speicfic dataset.

-In deploy time, this "state from future" is picked by a lookahead module where we find the closest state to the current state according to the distance metric.
-This distance metric is learned by optimizing an encoder using InfoNCE loss, such that states that are H steps in the future are close to the current state while all other states are further away.

 * *TRAIL: NEAR-OPTIMAL IMITATION LEARNING WITH SUBOPTIMAL DATA* (2021)